hpc2n/selecting-modules/docs/toolchains.md

 A large proportion of the software at Swedish HPC centers is built using the EasyBuild software deployment framework.
-Under this framework, software is built around so-called "toolchains": compatible groups of C (and Fortran) compilers, linear algebra libraries, MPI libraries, and other fundamental packages that are used internally by the more familiar packages that users typically work with.
+Under this framework, software is built around so-called "toolchains": mutually compatible groups of C and Fortran compilers, linear algebra libraries, MPI libraries, and other fundamental packages that are used internally by more familiar packages that users typically work with (e.g., Python, R, GROMACS, etc.).

 If you can think of familiar software packages like cars, then toolchains can be thought of like car *platforms*: it is common for similarly-sized cars from several